asymptotebag/cafe-hopper/README.md

 - [ ] User can attach their own notes and photos to an eatery, such as their favorite menu items and pictures of food / atmosphere
 - [x] User can see the driving duration between eateries using Google Distance Matrix API
 - [x] User can specify and change how long they'd like to spend at each location on a trip
+- [x] User can select "Begin Trip," which sends them local notifications reminding them when to leave for the next stop
 - [x] User can adjust account settings (e.g. email, username, profile pic, notifications)
 - [ ] User can choose to be emailed/texted an itinerary for their trip
-- [ ] User receives push notifications for cafe recommendations or reminders about a route they've planned
+- [ ] User receives push notifications for cafe recommendations

 ### 2. Screen Archetypes